Anyone taking bets on the marketing buzzword of the year?

-Sure – personalisation is critical to future ecommerce success.
+Sure – personalisation is critical to future eCommerce success.

 You want to craft an ideal experience for each and every customer.

-To remain competitive in this era of the empowered consumer, brands should make personalisation the number one digital priority, according to Brendan Witcher, an analyst with Forrester Research, who’s presentation analysed “How Data and Technology are Re-defining Personalization” at the 2016 SAP Hybris Summit.
+To remain competitive in this era of the empowered consumer, brands should make personalisation the number one digital priority, according to Brendan Witcher, an analyst with Forrester Research, whose presentation analysed “How Data and Technology are Re-defining Personalization” at the 2016 SAP Hybris Summit.